Skip to content

 Running Therapy Treatment

-SportsCare Physical Therapy sees each patient as an individual with unique needs.
+SportsCare & Armworks Physical and Hand Therapy sees each patient as an individual with unique needs.
 Listening to your areas of concern, your physical therapist will discuss your running frequency, running performance goals, and general health.
 Your physical therapist will perform a professional evaluation (including assessing your running injury or running mechanics as needed) and then develop a personalized treatment/training program, designed just for you.
-At SportsCare, your running therapy plan may include:
+At SportsCare & Armworks Physical and Hand Therapy, your running therapy plan may include:

 The length of a marathon is 26.2 miles, or for the